altfund/pinkhaus/projects/pinkhaus-models/README.md

 # pinkhaus-models

-Shared database models and schemas for pinkhaus projects.
-This package provides SQLAlchemy models and database utilities for storing and retrieving podcast transcriptions.
+Shared database models, schemas, and protocol buffer definitions for pinkhaus projects.
+This package provides:
+- SQLAlchemy models and database utilities for storing and retrieving podcast transcriptions
+- Protocol buffer definitions for cross-project data exchange

 ## Installation